-Caption for Graphic or Image: (A) The Clarks Fork Pit 1.5-cm digital surface model (top) fades into the 0.75-cm orthomosaic (bottom), both created from UAS imagery; (B) A BLM remote pilot prepares the M600 UAS for a mapping flight; (C) Excavated pits and tailings pile at the site.
+Caption for Graphic or Image: (A) The Clarks Fork Pit 1.5-cm digital surface model (top) fades into the 0.75-cm orthomosaic (bottom), both created from UAS imagery.
+(B) A BLM remote pilot prepares the M600 UAS for a mapping flight.
+(C) Excavated pits and tailings pile at the site.

 Author name: Sam Cox & Lisa Marks